Archive | All Categories RSS feed for this section

 13. June 2011

 Main Street creates approximately 70 percent of all jobs, yet the White House consistently and constantly acts against Main Street’s interests, making life harder and harder for small business.
 A recent Op-Ed published at associatedcontent.com highlighted this.
-Some excerpts: Complexities in the code and a labyrinth of rules to obtain credits mean tax compliance costs are [...]
+Some excerpts: Complexities in the code and a labyrinth of rules to obtain credits mean tax compliance costs […]

 Continue reading...